 Party buffets, pre-cooked meats and leftovers can be tricky to navigate when it comes to food poisoning.
 Avoid leaving foods at room temperature for long periods of time, or opt for buffet foods that haven’t been pre-cooked to avoid making your nearest and dearest unwell!

 Those with arthritis or stiff joints tend to notice more intense pain during cold spells.
 Our fitness experts recommend keeping warm with plenty of layers to prevent pressure from building in the joints.
-Regular walking or light exercise at home over the festive season will also help to keep joints flexible.
+Regular walking, yoga or light exercise at home over the festive season will also help to keep joints flexible.